Home care reforms

 (Support at Home)

-From 1 November 2025, the Australian Government is replacing Home Care Packages (HCP) with a new program called Support at Home.
-We’re here to help you understand how these changes may affect you or your loved ones.
+The Home Care Package (HCP) program has been replaced with Support at Home.
+We’re here to guide you and explain how these changes affect you or your loved ones.

-To learn about changes in aged care homes, visit our Residential Aged Care Reforms page.
+Looking for changes in aged care homes?
+Visit our Residential Aged Care Reforms page.
 For WMQ news and community stories, head to our News page.

 At Wesley Mission Queensland we welcome these reforms as a positive step toward a more person-centred, transparent, and flexible aged care system.